xionon/xionon.github.io/_drafts/2014-7-15-notre-dame.markdown

   * Conductor used to cost $3,000 per month in server costs.
 Conductor now costs less than $1,000 per month.

 By all measures, my time at Notre Dame has been astonishingly successful.
 Even so, I don't feel like I'm quite done, creatively speaking.
 There are a lot of things that I feel I haven't finished: a significant number of problems left to solve.
-The painting isn't finished.